JoinMarket-Org/JoinMarket-Docs/High-level-design.md

 ## Wallet generation and access control

 The master private key is generated via a call to Python's `os.urandom`, this being the interface to the underlying OS randomness source.
+It is then passed through two rounds of SHA256.
 It is a 32 byte random string (which is the advised seed length for BIP32).

 This seed is used to generate the wallet structure described above and according to the BIP32 specification.

 The recovery seedphrase is a 12 word phrase of the type used in earlier versions of Electrum, and using that code base, specifically see the functions `mn_encode` and `mn_decode` in the module `old_mnemonic.py`, which uses a 1626 word list, also found in that file (note: 1626<sup>12</sup> implies 128 bit security).
 A commonly asked question is whether and why not Joinmarket supports BIP39.
 For now, the answer to that question is that it isn't relevant; since JM's wallet uses this specific HD structure, designed to allow coinjoins to occur safely, it is not directly compatible with other wallets.
 This may change in the future, however.

 The wallet seed is encrypted for persistent storage using AES in CBC mode, using the module `slowaes.py`.
-Note that a bug was found earlier in this module's handling of PKCS7, which could have allowed 'decryption' to garbage, but this was [fixed](https://github.com/JoinMarket-Org/joinmarket/pull/191).
+Note that a bug was found earlier in this module's handling of PKCS7, which could have allowed 'decryption' with a wrong password (to garbage), but this was [fixed](https://github.com/JoinMarket-Org/joinmarket/pull/191).

 The wallet is persisted to disk in this format: